 - Location: Online event

-- Other costs: No course fees will be charged to any students receiving a place on the course (whether UK or international).
+- Costs: No course fees will be charged to any students receiving a place on the course (whether UK or international)

 The UK Centre for Ecology & Hydrology (UKCEH) is a world-class research organisation focusing on land and freshwater ecosystems and their interaction with the atmosphere.